caboodle-tech/node-simple-server/README.md

 #### **cwd**

 -   The base directory from which watch `paths` are to be derived.
-Paths emitted with events will be relative to this.
+Paths emitted with events will be relative to this path and will use only forward slashes (/) on all operating systems.

 #### **disableGlobbing** &nbsp;&nbsp;&nbsp;default: false